JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 ## Prior to requesting a game

-Two Client objects are created.
-For each Client, the following takes place:
+The DraughtsApplication class creates a Spring Boot server instance, and then creates two Client objects, each on a separate thread.
+For each Client object, the following takes place:

 - The Client object gives itself a uuid as an id.